K.A.V. Lovania Leuven

 Katholische Academische Verbindung (K.A.V.)
 Lovania Leuven is a Catholic academic fraternity, founded in 1896 at the Catholic University of Louvain in Leuven, Belgium.
 It is a German Studentenverbindung and is an affiliated member of the Cartellverband der katholischen deutschen Studentenverbindungen.
-Her motto is Semper Excelsius!
+Its motto is Semper Excelsius!
 (Der Geist lebt in uns allen!).
-Its official coulours (Couleur) are green, white and red.
+Its official colors (Couleur) are green, white and red.